Aviation & Compact Applications

 • ASME A112.18.1/CSA B125.1 — mechanical integrity and performance requirements for plumbing supply fittings in building applications.

-For comparative product research in commercial restrooms, reference peer categories from established manufacturers:
+For comparative product analysis in Commercial Restrooms, see similar categories from reputable manufacturers:

 Sloan — Sensor Faucets,